Last Updated on March 19, 2021 by Julia Wilson

 The veterinarian can diagnose blepharitis during the physical exam, however, it is important to determine the cause.

-Slit-lamp examination: A slit lamp is a microscope with a bright light which helps the veterinarian evaluate the eyes.
+Slit-lamp examination: A slit lamp is a microscope with a bright light that helps the veterinarian evaluate the eyes.

 Schirmer tear test: This test measures tear production.
 A commercial filter strip is placed under the lower eyelid for 60 seconds, the moisture from the eye will slowly move down the strip which is then measured.